ebp-nor/genome-assembly-workshop-2022/11_PretextView.md

 ?	scaffold_1:3369677-3660413	scaffold_1	PLUS
 ```

-You have now made your first edit!
+You have made your first edit!
 There is no need to do anything to the scaffold you have now placed.

 #### "I want to add an unplaced scaffold to the middle of one of the larger, chromosome sized scaffolds, where there is NOT a gap"